 Who We Are

-Established in 1975, Youth, Rights & Justice is Oregon’s leading nonprofit law firm dedicated exclusively to children and families.
+Established in 1975, Youth, Rights & Justice is Oregon’s leading nonprofit juvenile public defense provider.
 We bring a trauma-informed lens to all of our work; seeking to promote resilience, dignity and respect.

 We provide excellent client-centered representation for parents, children, and youth.